danielcarter/danielcarter.github.io/_assignments/online_media/online_media_project_1.md

   - at least one table.
   - at least three links to external sites.
   - your email address, linked using mailto:, like we talked about in class.
 You can make one of your pages a contact page, or you can choose another way to include this.
-3. Validate your HTML using the [w3c validator](https://validator.w3.org/).
-Fix any errors.
-4. On your server, create a folder called projects, and create a folder within that folder called project_1.
+3. On your server, create a folder called projects, and create a folder within that folder called project_1.
 Upload your four .html files to this folder.
 The main page of your site should be named index.html.
 I should be able to access your site at www.yourdomain.com/projects/project_1/index.html. __Send me a link to your project in a Slack DM__.

 ### Phase 2: CSS